Month-Long Medication Error Causes Resident’s Stroke

 Posted by PKSD Law Firm on January 5, 2011 in Nursing Home Abuse

-Chippewa Falls, WI Attorney Jeffrey Pitman, of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a nursing home abuse lawsuit on behalf of a Chippewa Falls man who suffered a stroke after nurses failed to administer Coumodin for a month.
+Chippewa Falls, WI Attorney Jeffrey Pitman, of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a nursing home abuse lawsuit on behalf of a Chippewa Falls man who suffered a stroke after nurses failed to administer Coumadin for a month.

 The resident, a 71-year-old male, was a resident at Lakeside Health, LLC in Chippewa Falls when the nursing staff failed to give him his prescribed Coumadin medication for 29 consecutive days.
 After further investigation, it was learned that once the medical staff learned of the error they failed to document their acknowledgement of it.
 The medication error caused the Plaintiff to suffer a stroke.

 The lawsuit, filed by the personal injury lawyer in the Chippewa Falls County Circuit Court, alleges that Lakeside Health failed to give the Plaintiff his prescribed anticoagulant, failed to document this repeated and significant medical error, and failed to document the physicians orders.
 It also alleged that Lakeside had a significant history of medication administration errors.